spencerkinney/payboard.app/README.md

 ---
 ## Todo List
 Here is a list of features that I am currently working on:
+- Great eWallet support of course, there are only a few options right now.
+I'll fix that.
 - Drag and drop customization
 - Scannable QR codes
 - Improved cosmetics